Jarzon/Chatterbot/README.md

 Run `composer install` to install the dependencies.

-Then copy/past app/config/config.php.dist to app/config/config.php and phinx.yml.dist to phinx.yml

-Edit both config files to connect to your database.
+Edit both `phinx.yml` and `app/config/config.php` to connect to your database.

 Then run `./bin/phinx migrate` to create the tables in your database.